Matilda II: Design

 The Matilda Senior weighed around 27 LT, more than twice as much as its predecessor, and was armed with an Ordnance QF 2-pounder (40 mm) tank gun in a three-man turret.
 The turret traversed by hydraulic motor or by hand through 360 degrees; the gun could be elevated through an arc from −15 to +20 degrees.
 One of the most serious weaknesses of the Matilda II was the lack of a high-explosive round for its main gun.
-A high-explosive shell was designed for the 2-pounder but was rarely issued, as the bursting charge was so small.
+A high-explosive shell was designed for the 2-pounder but was rarely issued, as the shell explosive charge was so small.
 The main weapon against unarmoured targets was its machine gun.

 The Matilda II had a conventional layout, with the driver's compartment located at the front of the tank's hull, the fighting compartment with the turret in the centre and the engine and transmission housed in the rear.
 The driver's position was normally accessed by a single hatch in the roof of the hull, and protected by a rotating armoured cover which could be held locked in either fully open or closed positions; emergency egress was made possible by a large escape hatch under the driver's seating position.
 The driver also had a direct vision viewing port with manually operated armoured shield and a single Mk IV periscope to use when buttoned up.

 Like many other British infantry tanks, it was heavily armoured.
 The front glacis was up to 78 mm thick; the nose plates top and bottom were thinner but angled.
 The sides of the hull were 65 to 70 mm and the rear armour, protecting the engine to sides and rear, was 55 mm.

 The cast, cylindrical three-man turret was seated on ball-bearing ring mount and its armour was 75 mm all round.
 The turret was laid out such that the gunner and commander were seated in a laddered arrangement on the left side of the gun, and the loader on the right.
 The commander was given a rotating cupola with a two-piece hatch and a single panoramic Mk IV periscope installed in the forward-facing hatch door.
 The same device was also mounted in a fixed position in the turret roof, forward of the commander's cupola, and giving the gunner some situational awareness and target finding capabilities.
 The loader used a single, rectangular hatch in the turret's roof on the right side.
 The turret was equipped with a basket around which much of the ammunition stowage was contained.
-The turret had a power traverse system used under normal conditions, and a manually-operated mechanical emergency assist.
+The turret had a power traverse system used under normal conditions, and a manually operated mechanical emergency assist.